🔄

 • Placing them randomly.
 Sticking panels wherever you have empty space is less effective than targeting problem areas.
 Focus on first reflection points and parallel surfaces to solve specific acoustic issues.

-Key Features to Look for in a Sound Panel
+What to Look for in a Sound Absorbing Panel

 When you start shopping for acoustic panels, you’ll notice there are a lot of options out there.
 To make the best choice for your space, it helps to understand what makes a panel effective.
 It’s not just about looks; performance is tied to a few key technical features.
 Getting familiar with terms like NRC and knowing the difference between sound absorption and soundproofing will ensure you invest in a solution that actually solves your noise problems.
 Let’s walk through the most important features to look for so you can shop with confidence.